jihoonyooncs/The-Dark-Horse-Rises/Readme.md

 _This is the first part of the section of code that handles the slopes.
 I ran into some troubles with the first and last tiles of each section of floating platforms, so that's why the code's a little long.
 It would also sometimes just go through the tiles if the difference between a tile to the next one was too large.
 For the uphill, this was fixed by modifying the equation.
 As you can see, here, I calculate the hypotenuse with the four variables at the top and then use them to set the player's location._

 ###Others (Organization of code, optimization, framerates, etc)
 Optimization came mostly in the form of cleaning up code, creating functions to handle repeated code, and making sure the game didn't have to draw any more than it had to, implemented via boundaries and buckets.
-A strange problem I had was that on different monitors the game would run at different speeds.
-I later figured out that it was because of the screen's v-sync option on some computers.
-I normalized this by changing all the instances of movement inside the game to a function of deltaTime, which would be the time between the 'ticks'.
+A strange problem I had was strange stutters and improper sync between the character and the background.
+I fixed this by capping the framerate to 60.

 <img src="dreamland.jpg" width="700">